 I was sure that the traditional CA practice, working in Auditing/ Taxation and the typical Finance profiles were not for me.

-With this mix of certainty and uncertainty, I started thinking about what next!
+With this mix of certainty and uncertainty, I started thinking about what was next!

-Around the same time, I attended a few interviews and got selected in two companies.
+Around the same time, I attended a few interviews and got selected by two companies.